 Rear row, L/Cpl Blackall, S/Sgt Williams, Sgt E T Owen and L/Cpl Sweeting.
 Front row, Sgt Sumption, Pte Ll Jones, Pte C W Jarman and Ginger the mascot.

-So long without being issued with their full Army Uniform many of the men were still wearing the clothes that had on went they enlisted back in December and the seats of their trousers where becoming so threadbare that by Monday 15th February it was felt that it was no longer safe for them to participate in vigorous exercise and so where excused taking part in the Units days physical exercises.
+So long without being issued with their full Army Uniform, many of the men were still wearing the clothes that had on when they enlisted back in December and the seats of their trousers were becoming so threadbare, that by Monday 15th February, it was felt that it was no longer safe for them to participate in vigorous exercise and so were excused taking part in the Unit’s daily physical exercises.